-TeamCity offers free Professional Server License that allows you to use the full set of features it offers but is limited to 3 build agents and 20 build configurations.
-Before going further into the details of TeamCity configuration, let us have a look at some basic concepts and terms in TeamCity.
+TeamCity offers free Professional Server License that allows you to use the full set of features it offers but is limited to 3 build agents and 100 build configurations.
+It is easily one of the best choices if you need stable, mature and user-friendly on-premises CI tool that to start with.

 Build Agent.
 This is the “engine” of the TeamCity.
-Build agents are responsible for all the work that is needed to build and test the project.
-They are configured through the TeamCity server and can be setup to build and run on different platforms and operating systems.
-Build agent utilizes the power of the machine that it is installed on.
+Build agents do all the heavy lifting needed to build and test the project.
+They are configured through the TeamCity server and can be set up to build and run on different platforms and operating systems.
+A build agent utilizes the power of the machine that it is installed on.

-TeamCity server.
-The server does not run anything.
-Its main purpose is to configure, monitor, distribute queued builds, manage users and send reports.
-These tasks are just the small part of the TeamCity server repertoire.
+TeamCity Server.
+The Main purpose of the server part is to configure, monitor, distribute queued builds, manage users, and send reports.
+These tasks are just the small part of the TeamCity server responsibilities.

-Build queue.
-It represents the list of triggered builds, waiting to be delegated to the build agent for the processing.
-As soon as the compatible agent becomes idle, TeamCity server assigns the build to it.
+Build Queue.
+It represents the list of triggered builds, which are the server delegates to the build agent for further processing.
+As soon as the compatible agent becomes idle, the TeamCity server assigns the build to it.

-The build.
+Build.
 It has the dual meaning.
 It refers both to the process of creation of the application version and the version itself.
-Build Artifacts are the result of the completed build process.

 Build Artifacts.
-These are the files or archives created on successful build.
+Build artifacts represent the result of a successful build.
 For example, they can be zip archives, WAR files, log files, installers or any other packaging format you like or use.

 Project.
 A project represents one software application/project.
 One project can have multiple build configurations.

 Build configuration.
-It is the combination of settings used to build an application.
+It’s the combination of settings used to build an application.
 In the build configuration, you can create build steps, set triggers, and a version control system (VCS) root for example.

 Build step.
 A single task.
 Build configuration usually consists of several build steps.
 Each build step executes one part of the build process.
 For example, in one build step, you can compile the source code and in the other run tests, or perhaps deploy the project.